CerinSaji/voicestack-call-analytics/README.md

 - An interactive final table with filters to identify necessary details
 - All call details with classifications, sentiment, and quality observations

+### **📅 Date Period Filters Sidebar**
+- Filter complete dashboard to analyse data within a custom period
+- Analyse and understand activity during peak periods, over the length of a week, etc.

 ---

 ### **Caching System:**